Zymbit-Docs/docs/content/bootware-one-two/_index.md

 ### Bootware 1.2: General Platform Release

 Bootware™ is a set of software tools and micro services for the Zymbit Security Modules.
-Bootware 1.2 adds support for the ZYMKEY across additional platforms.
-Bootware 1.2 adds support for Raspberry Pi5 along with an entirely new User Interface consolidated into one executable.
+Bootware 1.2 adds support for the ZYMBIT products for Raspberry Pi5 along with an entirely new User Interface consolidated into one executable.

 The following matrix of platforms and Operating Systems support Bootware™: